dacLearnR/dacLearnR/README.md

 The unzipped folder contains all of the files you need to compile a website in R Markdown.
 This should all work fine if you have the latest version of R and R-studio installed.

-## Steps for compiling on your local computer
+## Steps for compiling on your local computer  ss

 1. Make sure R and R-studio are installed
 3. Make sure the rmarkdown package is installed in R-studio.
 Open R-studio, click the packages tab in the lower left hand corner, click install packages, type in rmarkdown, make sure "install dependencies" is clicked on, then press install.
 Close R-studio.